 Hi!
-My name is Altra Strickland and I teach drama and public speaking in Nanjing.
+My name is Altra Strickland and I teach Drama and Speech in Nanjing.
 I first started working for ENREACH in August, 2017.
 I love working with students in a creative environment that allows and encourages them to experience education from different approaches that incorporate using all of their senses and encourages them to look at ideas from different perspectives.
 My husband Joe and I have loved living in Nanjing.
 It allows us to explore more traditional Chinese culture with the ability to also still have a cheeseburger when you choose as well.

 I have learned so much since moving here.
 I wish I could have prepared more to understand Chinese culture.
 But I have found the best learning is the willingness to jump in and choose to be open to learning every day.
 There is some technology that will greatly help anyone assimilate into the everyday groove more easily such as WeChat (social media + so much more), Alipay (how to pay for things, take a metro, etc…), DiDi (to get a taxi), and Taobao (to order anything you need), as just a few.
 I would encourage anyone coming here to embrace the experience.
 You will see a lot that is familar and a lot that may look familiar but is culturally very different.
 Be willing to ask lots of questions and have fun!